isomerpages/moe-chijtp/_cca/Performing Arts/IJ Theatre.md

 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/CCA/Performing Arts/IJ Theatre 3.jpg">
 </div>
-<p><strong>IJ Theatre</strong>&nbsp;trains its members in the multi-faceted
+<p>IJ Theatre&nbsp;trains its members in the multi-faceted aspects of theatre
-aspects of theatre production.
+production.
 Our students are exposed to an array of aspects from acting to stage managing, costume making, lighting, sound and props production.
 We believe that&nbsp;a theatre&nbsp;production is a playground for learning, where passionate members build their knowledge of theatre and performance and grow their love for the craft.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/CCA/Performing Arts/IJ_Theatre_1.JPG">